-- Blaming others as in “It is all your fault”, which is seldom true.
+- Blaming others as in, “It is all your fault”, which is seldom true.

 - Self-blaming or self-demeaning language such as “It is all my fault”, “I’m sorry” when no harm was done to anyone.
-Add “I am useless” or “stupid me”.
+Add, “I am useless” or “stupid me”.

-- Those who pretend to listen while they are merely waiting to jump in with their agenda.
+- Those who pretend to listen while they are merely waiting to jump in with their own agenda.

 4. What have been the biggest lessons you have learned about communication?

 Regardless, of crying my eyes out and apologizing, the friendship ended.
 To this day I still feel sad about my error.
-From that time forward I was determined to improve my communication skills, primarily my listening skills.
-By the time I was forty years of age, I was a therapist who used listening professionally.
+From that time forward I determined to improve my communication skills, primarily my listening skills.
+By the time I was forty years of age, I was a therapist who uses listening professionally.

 Here are five communication skills I value: